8 Ways to Keep an Old Dog From Slipping on the Floor

 4. Implement Good Joint Care

 On top of good foot care, good joint care is also important.
-As dogs age, their joints and muscles are not working well as they should due to arthritis.
+As dogs age, their joints and muscles are not working as well as they should due to arthritis.
 Nowadays, there are several prescription and over-the-counter medications that help with the pain and inflammation caused by arthritis.